 If you have a disability that is contributed to or caused by pregnancy, you may request a reasonable accommodation at work.
 Your employer must explore "all possible means of providing the reasonable accommodation."
-State Government Article, §20-609(d)

-The law lists an assortment of options for both you and your employer to consider in order to comply with a request for reasonable accommodation.
-These include, but are not limited to:

-- Changing job duties

-- Changing work hours
+State ment Article, §20-609(d) The law lists an assortment of options for both you and your employer to consider in order to comply with a request for reasonable accommodation.
+These include. - Changing job duties - Changing work hoursRelocation Providing mechanical or electrical aids - Transfers to less strenuous or less hazardous positions Providing leave - Every situation is different.

-- Relocation

-- Providing mechanical or electrical aids Transfers to less strenuous or less hazardous positions

-- · Providing leave

-situation is different.
 You must explore every available option with your employer to decide what accommodation best suits your needs.
+Do I Need A Doctor's Note?